-On May 24, 2023, the SRRF advisory committee met to hear presentations from SRRF applicants and to select grant recipients.
-More than \$350,000 was available for 2023 grants.
-PWD contributed \$100,000 to the SRRF in 2023 and had a carryover of \$5,000 from the previous year.
-In the 2023 SRRF grant round, PWD awarded a total of \$95,000 to the following grant recipients:
+On May 20, 2024, the SRRF advisory committee met to hear presentations from SRRF applicants and to select grant recipients.
+More than \$500,000 was available for 2024 grants.
+PWD contributed \$250,000 to the SRRF in 2024.
+In the 2024 SRRF grant round, PWD awarded a total of \$223,000 to the following grant recipients:

-- \$32,500 to Berks Nature to implement agricultural best management practices at the Phillips Farm in the Maiden Creek Watershed - \$17,750 to Berks Nature to implement agricultural best management practices at the Burkholder Farm in the Saucony Creek Watershed - \$25,500 to Lehigh County Conservation District to implement agricultural best management practices at Last Chance Angus Farm in the Maiden Creek Watershed, and - \$19,250 to Berks County Conservation District to implement streambank restoration and agricultural best management practices along Cold Run in the Hay Creek Watershed.
+- \$100,000 to the Friends of the Wissahickon to implement stormwater runoff controls and trail stabilization measures below Pachella Field in the Wissahickon Valley Park - \$31,000 to Berks County Conservation District to implement agricultural best management practices at the Weinsteiger Farm in the Perkiomen Creek Watershed - \$30,750 to Berks Nature to implement agricultural best management practices at the Masemore Farm in the Perkiomen Creek Watershed - \$30,750 to Berks Nature to implement agricultural best management practices at the Bitler-Vista Grande Farm in the Maiden Creek Watershed, and - \$30,500 to Montgomery County Conservation District to implement agricultural best management practices at Sterner Dairy Farm in the Perkiomen Creek Watershed.

-.
 More information on the above projects is in Section 4.4.2.6.

-4.4.1.2 Schuylkill River Restoration Fund Outreach and Promotion
+4.4.2 Schuylkill River Restoration Fund Outreach and Promotion

-On September 8, 2023, Schuylkill Action Network partners hosted Celebrate the Schuylkill: SRRF Grant Announcement and Project Showcase at Earl Township Park in Boyertown, PA.
-During this event, 45 attendees toured the suite of BMPs implemented at the Miller Farm and a stream restoration and stabilization project along Pine Creek.
-The 2023 SRRF grant recipients for projects that enhance the Schuylkill Watershed were also announced by Schuylkill River Greenways.
-PWD also used the forum to announce an increase in funding, with its annual contribution to the SRRF increasing from \$100,000 to \$250,000 beginning in 2024.
+On September 5, 2024, Schuylkill Action Network partners hosted Celebrate the Schuylkill: SRRF Grant Announcement and Project Showcase at the Audubon Discovery Center in Philadelphia, PA.
+During this event, nearly 70 attendees toured the riparian restoration and water access ramp at the East Falls River Landing along the Schuylkill and the Brewerytown Community Garden.
+The 2024 SRRF grant recipients for projects that enhance the Schuylkill Watershed were also announced by Schuylkill River Greenways.
+PWD also used the forum to highlight both its research into freshwater mussels to benefit water quality and the start of its increase in annual funding, with its contribution to the SRRF increasing from \$100,000 to \$250,000 beginning in 2024.

 PWD actively works to champion the Schuylkill River Restoration Fund and work with SAN partners to draw in more funders.
 In recent years, private water utilities were engaged through the work of the Restoration Fund.
-In 2021, a new private water supplier committed to providing funds for the 2022 grant round and continued to provide funding through 2023.
-PWD hopes its own increase in funding to the SRRF beginning in 2024 inspires its water utility partners to follow suit.
+In 2021, a new private water supplier committed to providing funds for the 2022 grant round and continued to provide funding through 2024.
+PWD hopes its own increase in funding to the SRRF this year inspires its water utility partners to follow suit.

-4.4.1.3 Other Watershed Outreach
+4.4.3 Other Watershed Outreach

-PWD helped plan and implement the Schuylkill Action Network Annual Meeting, which also served as the SAN's 20th anniversary celebration, held on November 2, 2023.
-The event was held in person at the Elmwood Park Zoo in Norristown, PA.
-The 2023 meeting drew 88 attendees, who represented both returning and novel faces to the SAN.
-Discussion topics included retrospectives on the SAN's inception, its evolution over the past 20 years, and how it may best continue to serve as an essential collaborative to its diverse network of stakeholders in the future.
+PWD helped plan and implement the Schuylkill Action Network Annual Meeting, held on November 1, 2024.
+The event was held in person at Albright College in Reading, PA.
+The 2024 meeting drew 74 attendees, who represented both returning and novel faces to the SAN.
+Discussion topics included addressing community challenges at the county level, the Delaware River Watershed Initiative, and workgroup updates highlighting the activities and progress completed over the prior year.